photo © Visit Finland

 Tourist attractions Pori, Finland

 Pori is a major centre of education in the country, with over 6,000 students enrolled in Satakunta Polytechnic alone, and thanks to the influx of students the city now enjoys a lively nightlife, and is home to countless art galleries, museums, and concert halls.
 The city is famous for the annual international Pori Jazz Festival held every July, which attracts the best international talent and music lovers from around the world every summer.
-The 5 day Pori Jazz festival also includes the free festival for kids with different types of musical workshops, concerts and performances on three different stages.
-Both are held in the small nature park of Kirjurinluoto island, situated in the middle of the river Kokemäenjoki opposite Eteläranta street, a very popular spot for picnics with both locals and tourists alike.
-Later in the summer, the traditional Pori International Folk Culture Festival is held, and in autumn the city hosts the Lainsuojattomat Festival, which is put on by the Rakastajat Theatre.
+The Pori Jazz festival also includes the free festival for kids with different types of musical workshops, concerts and performances.
+Pori Jazz is held in the small nature park of Kirjurinluoto island, situated in the middle of the river Kokemäenjoki opposite Eteläranta street, a very popular spot for picnics with both locals and tourists alike.

 Thanks to excellent environmental management, Pori, Yyteri and the marine area around are wonderfully served recreationally.
 Every year thousands of bird watchers arrive in the delta to view local and migrant species.
 The beaches at Yyteri Sands are immaculately kept and the perfect spot for sunbathing or taking a dip in the Gulf of Bothnia, and just out in the Bay you can visit the beautiful island of Reposaari, or spend some time sailing in the archipelago of Luvia which is comprised of over 400 islands and skerries.